rocky/python-xasm/HOW-TO-USE.rst

 -------------

-The module level bytecode line determines what Python opcodes are exceptable and how operands are interpreted.
+The module level bytecode line determines what Python opcodes are acceptable and how operands are interpreted.

 Instructions come after the other module or function information that starts with `#` and is shown above.